Charles E W Bean, Diaries, AWM38 3DRL 606/86/1 - August 1917 - Part 7

 record photos for the British, based

-on my letters to them.
+on my letter to them.
 So that

 ws probly what annoyed him at